MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab11_Set_up_Accounts_Receivable.md

 1. Create and export a configuration package.

-    1. Select the search for page icon in the top-right corner of the page, enter **Configuration Packages**, and then choose the related link.
+    1. Select the Search for page icon in the top-right corner of the page, enter `Configuration Packages`, and then choose the related link.

     2. In the **Configuration Packages** page, click **+ New** to create a new configuration package.